bcgov/foi-flow/openshift/templates/cronjob/syncaxispagedetails/readme.md

 ## To manually trigger a job

 ```
-kubectl create job --from=cronjob/syncaxispagedetails <name of job>
+oc create job --from=cronjob/syncaxispagedetails <name of job>
 ```